 3. An Anvil

-An anvil is what you put your metal on top of while you are working on it.
-The anvil needs to be very heavy so it can withstand all the hammering you will do on top of it.
-If you don’t have your own anvil, you can make own out of a piece of railroad.
+An anvil (Amazon link) is what you put your metal on top of while working on it.
+The anvil needs to be very heavy to withstand all the hammering you will do on top of it.

 4. A Hammer

 You’ll need this to bang the heated scrap metal into the desired shape.
 Anything else which is strong and applies force will also work.
 Check out blacksmith hammers on Amazon.